Natalia Rodriguez

 Natalia practices civil litigation and dispute resolution, with an emphasis on commercial litigation, public law litigation and appellate advocacy.
 Natalia isn’t just an advocate, she’s a trusted advisor that provides clear, direct and practical solutions to any matter that comes her way.
 She is a fearless advocate who is used to untangling even the most complex and nuanced challenges.

-In May 2022, Natalia was appointed Senior Commission Counsel to the Public Order Emergency Commission, established to inquire into the circumstances that led to the Federal Government's declaration of emergency in February 2022, and the measures taken for dealing with the emergency.
+In May 2022, Natalia was appointed Senior Commission Counsel to the Public Order Emergency Commission.
 From 2012-2014, Natalia served as Commission Counsel for the Elliot Lake Commission of Inquiry investigating the collapse of the Algo Centre Mall and the subsequent emergency response.

 Natalia is experienced in conducting trials, appeals, motions, applications, judicial reviews, mediations and arbitrations.
-She has advocated on behalf of clients at all levels of court in Ontario, the Federal Court of Canada, and the Federal Court of Appeal, as well as in commercial arbitration proceedings.
-She has an enhanced Government of Canada security clearance (Top Secret ).
+She has represented and advocated on behalf of clients at all levels of court in Canada, as well as in commercial arbitration proceedings.
+She has significant experience as commission counsel in commissions of inquiry, both provincial and federal.
+She has an enhanced Government of Canada security clearance (Top Secret).

 Prior to entering private practice, Natalia clerked for three justices of the Court of Appeal for Ontario and for Justice Louis LeBel at the Supreme Court of Canada.
 Clerking provided Natalia with a unique vantage point into how judgments are made and how to draft and argue persuasively.
 In her practice, Natalia draws on a wide range of life experiences, including growing up in both Spain and Canada and being a high school and elementary school teacher prior to law.